 Deployment of global Supplier Parts Tracking Team (SPTT) activities

-The Toyota Boshoku group is promoting activities to assure the quality of its products by helping suppliers in other regions enhance their production processes, from beginning with the production preparation stage to getting their businesses on track after the launch of new products.
+The Toyota Boshoku group is promoting global SPTT activities to assure the quality of its products by helping suppliers in other regions enhance their production processes, from beginning with the production preparation stage to getting their businesses on track after the launch of new products.
 Such actions help create face-to-face ties between suppliers and various divisions, including purchasing, design and quality control, as well as enable problem solving and mutual benefits from different perspectives, notably in such areas as quality, amount, cost, distribution and timely delivery.

 We will continue improving SPTT activities and rolling them out globally in order to provide customers with even better quality products.